 This awe-inspiring concert hall was built as a love letter to the talents of the classical music world – but it’s as easy on the eyes as it is on the ears.
 Columns adorned with floral patterns and topped with the busts of Bach, Beethoven and Palestrina line the main façade, while inside it’s all stunning stained glass, natural motifs and singing sculptures (not literally).

 This has got to be one of the greatest museum buildings in the world.
 Designed by Josep Lluís Sert specifically for his friend Joan Miró, it beautifully intertwines art and architecture.
 Approachable, light and airy, these white walls and arches house a massive art collection, including all of Miró's graphic work.
-It also houses the Joaquim Gomis Archive that includes 70,000 photos and documents that give a glimpse into Miró's process, as well as a library and several temporary exhibitions.
-It's a magnificent stop in Parc de Montjuïc.
+It's also where you can find the Joaquim Gomis Archive, which includes 70,000 photos and documents that give a glimpse into Miró's process, as well as a library and several temporary exhibitions.
+It's a magnificent stop in Montjuïc park.

 When the mad traffic and packs of tourists get too much, make your getaway to these glorious gardens.
 There’s a proper maze, a pretty stream, a calming waterfall and plenty of potential picnic sites.
 Besides, getting lost in a perfectly trimmed maze can be way more fun – and way more relaxing – than losing your way in the big bad city.